Author: Dr. Theo Notteboom

 - Potential for economies of scale.
 The economic rationale in using the largest ship size possible considering the geographical distribution of the supply and demand is fundamental in the bulk market.
 This potential is limited by the characteristics of the waterways at the port of origin, in transit (e.g. Panama, Suez), and at the port of destination.
 The outcome is a wide range of bulk ship classes trying to reconcile supply, demand, and economies of scale.

 Major dry bulk commodities include iron ore, coal, and grains.
-They are not homogenous as there are several grades of coal used for making steel (coking coal) and energy generation (steam coal).
+They are not homogeneous as there are several grades of coal used for making steel (coking coal) and energy generation (steam coal).
 Each represents a different market, implying a segmentation of the bulk trades.
 Further, there is an important directionality to bulk trade, implying that export bulk terminals are designed rather differently from import bulk terminals:

 - Export terminals for coals and iron ore combine stacker reclaimer systems and ship loaders to connect the yard to the bulk carriers.
 A good example of a major export terminal for dry bulk is Port Hedland in Australia, the world’s largest coal export port.
 Export terminals facilitate outgoing cargo flows and are strongly synchronized with the inland transport system (mostly rail-based) that connects the mining areas to the terminal.
 Export terminals try to limit stocks but sometimes have to keep a large (unsold) stock to support commodity trade pricing.
 In most cases, export terminals handle a limited number of material types due to their location in relation to mining areas or due to their ownership, as many export terminals are owned by traders or mining companies.
 The location of many export terminals is a compromise between the hinterland and maritime accessibility.

 - Import terminals for coal and iron ore use unloaders equipped with large grabs to discharge the commodities.
 There are several types of quay cranes and grabs available.
 The choice of the crane type depends on the operational needs of the terminal operator in terms of ship sizes to be served and minimum cargo handling productivity in tons per hour.
 Conveyor systems transport the discharged commodities along the quay and onto the yard.
 As import terminals usually handle multiple types and grades of major bulks, stockpiles of bulk material are spread across the yard.
 The terminal surfaces of import terminals are quite large to avoid cross-contamination between stockpiles and comply with necessary certification requirements.
 Stacker reclaimers are used to transport the bulk products from the yard to the loading stations for seagoing vessels, inland barges, and railcars.
 A good example of a major import terminal for dry bulk is EMO in Rotterdam, one of the largest dry bulk terminals in Europe.
 Import terminals for handling major bulks rely heavily on rail and barge (where available) for hinterland transportation.
-They have to match services both to the waterside and the landside modalities.
+They have to match services to both the waterside and the landside modalities.
 The most advanced bulk terminals are equipped with automated railcar loading/unloading systems.
 Terminal planning is quite challenging as vessels usually arrive in a stochastic manner, and the consignee selects landside services and inland modalities.

 Coal and iron ore terminals might offer additional services such as washing, screening to separate the bulk material into different grades, blending silos, and compacting to prevent spontaneous combustion.
 Terminals limit environmental effects by investing in technology to save energy and reduce noise and dust emissions.

 Dust control is a key concern at dry bulk terminals.
-Whenever a transfer of coal or iron ore occurs, there is a potential to break the lumps, resulting in dust, which can spread out by crosswinds.
+Whenever a transfer of coal or iron ore occurs, there is a potential to break the lumps, resulting in dust, which can be spread by crosswinds.
 Once the coal or iron ore is stockpiled, dust can still be a problem.
-Even if it arrives wet, wind across the stockpile can evaporate the moisture, and dust will be lifted.
+Even if it arrives wet, wind across the stockpile can evaporate the moisture and dust will be lifted.
 Any vehicles driving over crushed lumps will also raise dust.
 Several measures are taken to reduce dust emission, such as:

 - Dust covers on grabs and conveyors.